Remembering John Singleton’s immensely powerful social drama

 Doughboy – Yo, cuz, I know why you got outta the car last night… shouldn’t have been there in the first place.
 You don’t want that shit to come back to haunt you.
 I ain’t been up this early in a long time.
 I turned on the TV this morning, they had this shit on about… about living in a violent world.
 Showed all these foreign places… I started thinking, man, either they don’t know, don’t show, or don’t care about what’s going on in the hood.
 Man, all this foreign shit, and they didn’t have shit on my brother, man.

 Not only does Singleton understand his subject, he lends affairs a quite astonishing sense of authenticity, one that goes beyond the subterfuge of startling, on-set gunfire.
 This is not cynical filmmaking by any means.
 It is desperate, violent and often heartbreaking, but its agenda is never polemical, its events never exploitative.
-It takes great skill, objectivity and insight to tackle a subject of such controversy so profoundly, and though the film is bold and unforgiving it is permeated by an almost nostalgic warmth, with a strong emphasis on community that refuses to delineate good from bad and instead focuses on the reasons behind society’s behaviour.
-This is the suburban wild west, with impressionable gunslingers and corrupt law officials, a place where cold-blooded murder is not only accepted but embraced, and as long as those citizens are only killing each other, the state is willing to turn a blind eye for the most part, the likes of Fox News putting the blame squarely in their laps.
+It takes great skill, objectivity and insight to tackle a subject of such controversy so profoundly, and though the film is bold and unforgiving it is permeated by an almost nostalgic warmth, with a strong emphasis on community that refuses to delineate good from bad and instead focuses on the reasons behind society’s degradation.
+This is the suburban wild west, with impressionable gunslingers and corrupt law officials, a place where cold-blooded murder is not only accepted but embraced, and as long as those citizens are only killing each other, the state is willing to turn a blind eye.
 One inspired scene gives us a black cop who thinks nothing of sticking a gun in the face of his young brothers, his mind warped by the violence and ceaseless bias of the media, resulting in a man of great confusion and repressed self-loathing.